soniabog/drowsiness-detection/README.md

 - `cnn-version/`: Contains the Jupyter Notebook with a complete report and implementation of a custom CNN used to classify eye states (open/closed).
 - `yolo-version/`: Contains Python scripts related to face and eye detection using the YOLO architecture (currently in development).
-- `.gitignore`: Specifies files and folders to be excluded from the repository, including any private data.

 ## Data Privacy